 P.S.
 This post was originally published in January 14, 2014, but has since been revamped and republished.

 P.P.S.
-If you want a book version of this that has some expanded (and some different) weekend activities (10 in total are in the book), please sign up below and I’ll send it over immediately.
+If you want a book version of this that has some expanded (and some different) weekend activities (10 in total are in the book), you can grab it right here.

 16 Ideas You Can Choose from (This Weekend) to Help Streamline and Scale Your Business

 1. Launch the MVP (minimum viable product) version of your course.